-Your baby-on-the-way is approximately 4 inches in length now or about the size of an apple, measuring from crown to rump.
+Your baby-on-the-way is approximately 4 inches in length now or about the size of an apple as opposed to a lemon in week 14, measuring from crown to rump.
 By the end of this week, your baby will weigh a little around 2.5 ounces.

 Taste buds have formed on your baby’s little tongue already and your baby’s digestive system is practicing moving food along in the intestines.
 Your baby’s pancreas is secreting insulin already now; at 15 weeks.

 The bones in your baby’s body are becoming gradually harder and ossifying.
 Blood is beginning to form in your baby’s bone marrow, as his or her blood vessels continue forming; connecting to one another.